cabird/gpt_chrome_latex_ext/README.md

 8. Click "Copy to Clipboard" to use the improved text

 ### Using Context (Optional)
-The Context section allows you to provide additional background information:
+The Context section allows you to provide additional background information (for instance, I often include the full latex source of my paper):

 1. Click "Context (Optional)" header to expand
 2. Paste your context (e.g., the full paper you're working on)